JuliaML/Reinforce.jl/README.md

 [![Gitter](https://badges.gitter.im/reinforcejl/Lobby.svg)](https://gitter.im/reinforcejl/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Reinforce.jl is an interface for Reinforcement Learning.
-It is intended to simply connect modular environments, agents, and solvers with a simple interface.
+It is intended to connect modular environments, policies, and solvers with a simple interface.

 ---